n7tms/MarathonManager.py/notes.md

 ***

 ## TODO
-- add hidden columns in tvSitings for CheckpointID and ParticipantID
 - Create the edit siting window and function
 - Is it possible to hide a CheckpointID in the cmbCheckpoint element?